 Last Fall I interviewed Dr. Warren Farrell, who was giving a talk sponsored by the Canadian Association For Equality (CAFE) at the University of Toronto, as part of a short documentary on the lives of two men after divorce called “Broken.”

-The strange thing is, there was no coverage of the protest in the mainstream media.
+The strange thing is, there was no coverage of the Warren Farrell protest in the mainstream media.
 City TV News had a cameraman present and filming throughout the protest, but they did not report on it.
 When asked, City News apparently said they didn't report on the event because they could not find a narrative for the story.
-I found this odd since the protest provided so much material.
-This got me thinking.
-Why would a News station decline to do a story about a protest that was sufficiently violent as to require police intervention?
+I found this odd since the protest provided so much material, and I captured the narrative quite easily.
+This got me thinking: Why would a News station decline to do a story about a protest that was sufficiently violent as to require police intervention?

 For starters, mainstream media companies attract huge ad budgets from large corporations which are extremely sensitive to their public image.
-These media companies will avoid, or remain politically correct in their treatment of sensitive topics in order to protect those dollars.
+These media companies will avoid controversy and remain politically correct in their treatment of sensitive topics in order to protect those dollars.